swortaljuju/lingxijiao/lingxijiao/design_doc.md

 We will implement some ideas here http://tekkadanish.blogspot.com/2019/01/single-page-web-app-ui-development.html

+### I18n
+We use i18next library and react-i18next plugin.
+We load messages from backend in a particular locale so that we could limit the size of resource bundles.
+Right now we only support Chinese.

 ## Analytics
 It should maintain a small period of logs for debugging and user behavior analysis.